-Most experts agree that a balanced homemade dog food recipe should include at least 25% – 50% meat.
+Most experts agree that a balanced homemade dog food recipe is comprised of at least 2/3 of meat.
 This will also depend on the exact type and fattiness of the meat, the age and condition of the dog, and the other ingredients in your recipe.

 Meat also serves as the best source of amino acids for dogs.
 Essential amino acids that dogs require from dog food ingredients include: